flaviuvadan/sick-fits/backend/graphql.md

 # GraphQL notes (module 3/intro to GraphQL)
-A specification built to implement both a server in GraphQL to server and be able to fetch client data.
+A specification built to implement both a server in GraphQL and be able to fetch client data from it.
 Agnostic to programming language.

 GraphQL is a SPEC (specification).
 GraphQL (in a sense) intends to replace REST or can be set up to sit in front of